OP-TEE/optee_os/documentation/optee_design.md

 In most cases a real, dynamically loaded TA is the best choice instead of adding your code directly to the OP-TEE OS.
-However if you decide your application is best handled directly in OP-TEE OS like this, you can look at `core/arch/arm/sta/stats.c` as a template and just add your static TA based on that to the `sub.mk` in the same directory.
+However if you decide your application is best handled directly in OP-TEE OS like this, you can look at `core/arch/arm/pta/stats.c` as a template and just add your pseudo TA based on that to the `sub.mk` in the same directory.

 ### Trusted Applications